pawardipawesh/DataScience_Imp_Concepts/README.md

 - How SVM work?
 What are kernels in SVM
 - Decision Tree globally or locally optimal?
 How to avoid overfitting in decision trees[good blog](https://www.edupristine.com/blog/decision-trees-development-and-scoring)
 - MultiCollinearity ?
 Why bad ?
 How to detect?
 How to handle?
 [Link](http://www.sfu.ca/~dsignori/buec333/lecture%2016.pdf)
+  - We update weights(coeficients) using derivative of loss with respect to weight.
+Now if two features(independent variables) are related, then we can not independently estimate weight change and update.
 - L1 vs L2 regularization.
 What are differences?
 Which is better ?
 Can they be termed as feature selection or reduction techniques?
 [Nice Blog](https://towardsdatascience.com/intuitions-on-l1-and-l2-regularisation-235f2db4c261#15c2, https://medium.com/@mukulranjan/how-does-lasso-regression-l1-encourage-zero-coefficients-but-not-the-l2-20e4893cba5d)
 - Optimizations functions in Deep learning ?
 - When to use which feature scaling ?